PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I know not.
 None of us do.
 We are made not born, in the bowels of the Earth, to serve the Master."

 Gah, what an existence, though Asarah.
 And she simply *hated* the word Bowels.
 The door to the cell creaked open and Samga entered.
 As she saw him in the full light of the lantern, he was less terrifying than she thought.
 It helped that he wasn't riding a wolf or sacking the town in which she lived.
-"So what does your master want with me," Asarah asked with a false pout.
+"So what does your master want with me?"
+Asarah asked with a false pout.

 "It's not wise for me to ask, my Lady.
 We must go."